 Parklands Albury Wodonga acknowledge the Duduroa-speaking people as the Traditional Custodians of the land now known as Stringybark Conservation Reserve.

-Stringybark Reserve is located in the rapidly growing suburb of Baranduda.
+Named for the Red Stringybark tree Eucalyptus macrorhyncha, Stringybark Reserve holds a special remnant of nature in the rapidly growing suburb of Baranduda.

-The reserve is named for the Red Stringybark tree Eucalyptus macrorhyncha.
-This tree produces a fibrous ‘stringy’ bark, which is traditionally used by First Nations people for making strong and durable ropes, bindings and fishnets.
+The Red Stringybark tree produces a fibrous ‘stringy’ bark, which is traditionally used by First Nations people for making strong and durable ropes, bindings and fishnets.
 Stringybark Reserve is home to a community Red Stringybark trees.

 The reserve is also home to over 45 species of native flora and over 60 observed species of native birds.